1992 Indianapolis 500: Pole Day – Saturday May 9

-Following the run, Guerrero ran out of fuel, and stalled on the backstretch.
-The next car out to qualify was Danny Sullivan, who had already left the pits.
-The resulting yellow light condition halted qualifying for several minutes, and precipitated Sullivan to pull off the track and get back in line to qualify later.
+After taking the checkered flag, Guerrero ran out of fuel, and the car stalled on the backstretch.
+The next car out to qualify was Danny Sullivan, who had already been dispatched by the officials from the pits.
+The resulting yellow light condition halted qualifying for several minutes.
+Sullivan was forced to return to the pits, refuel, and get back in the qualifying line.

 After Guerrero was towed back to the pits, Rick Mears took to the track, shaking off his accident earlier in the week.
 Mario Andretti squeezed himself onto the front row, with one lap over 230 mph.
-A. J. Foyt was the final car of the day.
-After three laps in the 226 mph range, the engine quit on the final lap, and Foyt aborted the run.
+A. J. Foyt was the final car to make it out on the track for the day.
+After three laps in the 226 mph range, his engine quit on the final lap, and Foyt aborted the run.

 Since the original qualifying order had not yet exhausted before the 6 p.m. close, pole qualifying was to be extended into the next day.
-Among the cars still in line were Jim Crawford, Michael Andretti, Eddie Cheever, and Danny Sullivan, who could not get back in line in enough time after refueling.
+Among the cars still waiting in line were Jim Crawford, Michael Andretti, Eddie Cheever, and Danny Sullivan who was unable to refuel and get back in line in enough time.

 Second Day – Sunday May 10

-With a handful of cars still eligible for the pole, Roberto Guerrero was forced to wait through the night to see if his pole run would hold up.
-Teammate Jim Crawford was still considered a threat, but another engine failure in the morning practice set the team back.
-Eddie Cheever bumped his way into the front row with a 229.639 mph run.
+With a handful of cars still eligible for the pole position, Roberto Guerrero was forced to wait through the night to see if his pole speed would hold up.
+Teammate Jim Crawford was still considered a threat, but another engine failure in the Sunday morning practice delivered the team yet another setback.
+Danny Sullivan, who had to abort his Saturday run due to a yellow light, was placed at the front of the line for Sunday.
+Sullivan qualified solidly without incident.
+Eddie Cheever secured a front row spot with a 229.639 mph run.
 Michael Andretti qualified for the second row.

 Crawford's crew, scrambling to install a new motor, wheeled the car out to the pits yet unfinished, with parts in hand.
 Two crew members were actually sitting in the engine bay, working on it, as others pushed it towards the qualifying line.
 They were unable to finish the engine work in time, and Crawford missed out on his chance for the pole position.
 Moments later Roberto Guerrero was officially awarded the $100,000 PPG pole award.

 Late in the day, the field filled to 27 cars.
-Al Unser, Sr., A. J. Foyt and Raul Boesel all made runs.
+Al Unser Sr., A. J. Foyt and Raul Boesel all made runs.
 Crawford finally put his car in the field, but despite the 228.859 mph average (6th fastest overall), his status as a second day qualifier forced him to line up 21st.